ocf/puppet/README.md

 ### Testing using your puppet environment

 Before pushing, you should test your changes by switching at least one of the affected servers to your puppet environment and triggering a run.
-We store node definitions in LDAP, so changing a server's environment requires a `/admin` Kerberos principal or root on the server (each server's host keytab allows changing its own environment).

-The easiest way to change the environment is to SSH to the server and run `puppet-trigger`, providing the `-e` option.
+Changing environments requires root, so if you don't have root, you will need to ask a root staffer to change the environment.

+If you have root, you can change a host's environment with the `puppet-trigger`
+command:

     ckuehl@supernova:~$ ssh raptors
-    ckuehl@raptors:~$ sudo puppet-trigger -e ckuehl -t
+    ckuehl@raptors:~$ sudo puppet-trigger -te ckuehl

 This changes the environment to `ckuehl` and triggers a run.